lucas-ohlin/OOP-1-Basics/README.md

-# OOP1-1st-Project
+# Object-Oriented Programming
+### 2nd Project
-A small school project on how OOP is supposed to be structured.
+A small project on how OOP is supposed to be structured.